 Caron’s understanding of and care for those with addiction is backed by 60 years of experience.
 We bring that same experience to those in the LGBTQ community by providing a safe, open, and affirming environment where you can focus on healing and recovery.

 Issues that disproportionately affect the LGBTQ community are addressed in treatment by a team of experts, including those with a specialty focus on human sexuality.

 Trauma: Many people who identify as LGBTQ live with the after-effects of trauma, whether because of family rejection, sexual abuse/trauma, bullying, violence, or something else.
-Sex workers, particularly those who are gender non-conforming, also often have been traumatized because of sexual violence and/or assault.
+Additionally, sex workers, particularly those who are gender non-conforming, have often been traumatized because of sexual violence and/or assault.

 That trauma can leave the person who experienced it feeling powerless, fearful, hopeless, and in a state of hyperanxiety.
 The person may feel out of control or dehumanized.